kernelcrash/dragon-rom-and-floppy-emulator/README.md

 There is an ultra simple protocol used;

+ - kcdfs reads 0xff50.
+Bit 6 reflects the Tandy/Dragon jumper setting on
+   the stm32f4 board.
+A 0 means Tandy mode.
+A 1 means Dragon mode.

  - kcdfs writes an 0x80 to 0xff50.
-That triggers the main thread of the smt32f4 board to do a directory listing of the dragon directory.
+That triggers the main thread of the smt32f4 board to do a directory listing of the dragon or tandy directory.
    The stm32f4 board will write this directory listing into its own memory in a series of 128 byte filename chunks.